tarstutorials/vrsensorint/source/content/m6/data_analysis.rst

 Raw Data: Load and Plot
 ^^^^^^^^^^^^^^^^^^^^^^^

 The first step to the process of analyzing the data we've collected is, of course, loading it into memory.
 The data is in .csv format, which is a common text-based format for two-dimensional data.
-Perhaps the simplest way is to use ``numpy.loadtxt`` (documented `here <https://numpy.org/doc/stable/reference/generated/numpy.loadtxt.html>`_).
+One simple way to load this data is to use ``numpy.loadtxt`` (documented `here <https://numpy.org/doc/stable/reference/generated/numpy.loadtxt.html>`_).

-There are options to access the data with column names, but this becomes slightly inconvenient to work with later when we're passing the data to other library functions.
-So, especially since the columns of our data are relatively simple to remember, it's better to just load it as a regular ``ndarray`` (NumPy: *n*-dimensional array).
-We can name the variables better by *slicing*, which is a common way to subset data in NumPy.
-A ``:`` grabs all rows or columns, a list with ``[]`` is used to grab only certain rows or columns by index, and a range (e.g., ``1:3``) is used to grab rows or columns within a range of indices.
+There are options to access the data with column names, but this becomes inconvenient to work with later when we're passing the data to other library functions.
+Since the columns of our data are relatively simple to remember, it's better to just load it as a regular ``ndarray`` (NumPy: *n*-dimensional array).
+We can format our variable names by *slicing*, which is a common way to subset data in NumPy.
+A ``:`` grabs all rows or columns.
+A list with ``[]`` is used to grab only certain rows or columns by index.
+Lastly, a range (e.g., ``1:3``) is used to grab rows or columns within a range of indices.
 We'll separate the data into the time column and the EMG columns.
 Finally, to check the dimensionality of the raw and sliced data, we can use NumPy's ``shape`` function, which returns the number of elements in each dimension (rows, then columns).

 The code below loads our data collected in :ref:`analysis_to_collect`.